Companies Act, 2013- More Austere Measures

 This clause of the Act is full of contradictions and ambiguities and needs serious relook by the authorities.
 There are circumstances beyond the control of the directors and therefore, it is too harsh a penalty.

 Remedy For Removal of Disqualification of Director

-The Act gives solution to restore the struck off company by applying to NCLT and if it succeeds then a director can get his DIN activated by the ROC.
+The Act gives a solution to restore the struck-off company by applying to NCLT and if it succeeds then a director can get his DIN activated by the ROC.

 Many of such disqualified directors took to the last resort and filed a writ petition in concerned High Courts.
 In many instances, the courts have given stay orders, quashed the list & paved way for reactivation of DIN.